Yes Minister: Radio

 Sixteen episodes of Yes Minister were adapted and re-recorded for broadcast by BBC Radio 4, with the principal cast reprising their roles.
 Produced by Pete Atkin, they were broadcast across two series, each with eight episodes.
 The first series aired 18 October to 6 December 1983, with the second originally transmitted 9 October to 27 November 1984.
 The complete set was released on cassette in February 2000, and on compact disc in October 2002.
 The series was repeated on the digital radio station BBC Radio 7 in early 2007 and on BBC Radio 4 Extra in November 2013.
 The series was re-repeated on BBC Radio 4 Extra in 2018.

 In 1997, Derek Fowlds reprised the role of Bernard Woolley to read Antony Jay's How To Beat Sir Humphrey: Every Citizen's Guide To Fighting Officialdom.
 It was broadcast in three daily parts by Radio 4 from 29 September to 1 October 1997 and released by BBC Audiobooks on cassette in October 1997.

-Ceremony

-The British Prime Minister of the time, Mrs Margaret Thatcher was so taken by the show that she wrote a sketch herself (together with her Press Secretary Bernard Ingham).
-In it she played herself as the Prime Minister, Paul Eddington played Jim Hacker and Nigel Hawthorne played Sir Humphrey.
-It was played on the National Viewers and Listeners Association Awards 1984 (and can be viewed on YouTube).